- Inside kiwiHR

 I was a bit surprised when I started at 21st Real Estate and saw that everything is managed with paper.
 Then I asked myself why that is so and relatively quickly started looking around for providers of HR software.

-When did you realize that it wouldn't work without HR software?
+When did you realise that it wouldn't work without HR software?

 I used to work with HR software in other companies because, among other things, we had to manage leave for our employees.
 That's why I thought it would be too complicated to write down leave requests and illnesses on paper and draft thousands of emails for them.
 Having an HR software solution makes your work a lot easier and employees can perform tasks themselves without having to maintain annoying spreadsheets and see whether they have entered everything in the correct line and did not make a mistake.